 I’m Jenny Finke, the blogger behind Good For You Gluten Free and a certified nutrition and health coach.
 I also have celiac disease.

 Jen McLellan invited me to guest blog today about the connection between celiac disease and pregnancy complications.

 Before we start, I first want to tell you more about celiac disease and my story.

 Celiac disease is an autoimmune disease that causes inflammation on the surface of the small intestine.
 The small intestine is responsible for absorbing nutrients from the food we eat.

 Related: The Best Plus Size Pregnancy Diet

-When I was diagnosed with celiac disease in April 2012, at the age of 35, I didn’t know much about the disease at all.
-I had already had two beautiful children.
-I had no trouble conceiving them or complications at birth except I was low on iron and Vitamin B, which I fixed with supplements and shots.
+When I got my celiac disease diagnosis in April 2012, at the age of 35, I didn’t know much about the disease at all.
+I had already had two beautiful children and I had no trouble conceiving them or complications at birth.
+Except I was low on iron and Vitamin B, which I fixed with supplements and shots.

 However, in the years following the birth of my second child, I began to experience more digestive distress.
 My belly would bloat up each night and I suffered from embarrassing gas.
 My symptoms got progressively worse.
 I hated the way I felt at the end of each day.

 I finally decided to talk to my doctor about my digestive symptoms.
 And that’s when she thought to test me for celiac disease.
 Sure enough, I tested positive for celiac disease.